 1) Crew Neck

 The crew neck is the most common T-shirt neckline, featuring a round opening that sits close to the base of the neck.
-It’s a safe, versatile option that works across men’s, women’s, and unisex fits, making it a go-to choice for core collections and bulk orders.
-From a production standpoint, crew necks are typically finished with a rib collar, which helps the neckline hold its shape after wear and washing.
-For brand owners, a well-made crew neck signals “reliable basic” easy to style, easy to sell, and easy to reorder.
+It’s a safe, versatile option for bulk orders.

-• Pros: Most universal fit + easiest to sell.
-Strong for merch, uniforms, streetwear blanks
+• Pros: Universal fit, easiest to sell.
+Strong for streetwear blanks.

-• Cons: Can feel tight if the neck opening is small.
-Weak rib = “wavy collar” after washing
+• Cons: Can feel tight.
+Weak rib causes “wavy collar” after washing.

 => Read All: T-Shirt Crew Neckline: The Most Common Neckline and the Most Misunderstood